Sam Houston State University: Athletics

 Sam Houston State's colors are bright orange and white and their nickname is the Bearkats.
-Sam Houston sports teams participate in NCAA Division I (Championship Subdivision for football, or FCS) in the Western Athletic Conference through the 2022–23 school year, after which the program moves to the Football Bowl Subdivision (FBS) as a new member of Conference USA.
-The Sam Houston Bearkats won the 2020 NCAA Division I Football Championship over South Dakota State by a score of 23–21 and finished with a perfect 10–0 season record.
+Sam Houston sports teams participate in the Football Bowl Subdivision (FBS) as a member of Conference USA.
+The Sam Houston Bearkats won the 2020 NCAA Division I (FCS) Football Championship over South Dakota State by a score of 23–21 and finished with a perfect 10–0 season record.
 The victory was the first Bearkat football national championship since the team won a share of the 1964 NAIA Championship.
 The 2020 season marked Sam Houston's third trip to the championship game in ten seasons.

 SHSU's athletic teams have been nicknamed "The Bearkats" since 1923 when the university's name was changed by the Texas State Legislature from Sam Houston Normal Institute to Sam Houston State Teachers College.
-Prior to 1923, the varsity sports teams were nicknamed "The Normals".
+Before 1923, the varsity sports teams were nicknamed "The Normals".

 It is doubtful those who coined the "Bearkat" nickname had a particular animal in mind.
 More likely, the name came from a popular local saying of the time, "tough as a Bearkat!"
 The late Reed Lindsey, who was a student/athlete in the 1920s and later retired as University registrar, once said that "it was a good fighting name of the time."
 Since the animal in the saying was thought more mythical than real, the spelling settled upon was "Bearkat."
 However, there are some arguments that the Sam Houston Bearkat is modeled after either a Binturong or a Kinkajou.

 In the late 1940s, then SHSU president Harmon Lowman attempted to change the SHSU mascot from Bearkats to "Ravens" (after General Sam Houston's Cherokee nickname).
-Mrs. Vernon Schuder reported that the alumni were polled and she voted for the raven but that "all those old Bearkats beat us out!"
+Mrs. Vernon Schuder reported that the alumni were polled and she voted for the Raven but that "all those old Bearkats beat us out!"

-A Sammy Bearkat mascot character, with the later addition of a Samantha, began appearing at SHSU sports events in 1959.
-Samantha has since been retired.
+A Sammy Bearkat mascot character began appearing at SHSU sports events in 1959, with the addition of a Samantha character in 1986.
+Samantha retired in 2005.

-Rivalry
+Rivalries

 SHSU's primary rival is Stephen F. Austin State University (SFA) and tensions between the two schools can run high before major sporting events that pit one against the other.
-The annual football game between SHSU and SFA, named the Battle of the Piney Woods, dates back to 1923.
+SHSU and SFA are separated by 90 miles and both schools are located in the Piney Woods.
+The annual football game between SHSU and SFA named the Battle of the Piney Woods, dates back to 1923.
 Since 2010, the series has been played at NRG Stadium in Houston.
 The game was not scheduled for the 2023–24 season after conference changes were announced.
+SHSU holds a 60-34-2 lead in the series and has won the last 11 meetings.

+SHSU is also rivals with Texas State University (formerly SWT).
+SHSU and TXST have met 92 times, with the Bobcats leading the series 50-37-5.
+The game was played every year from 1946-2011.
+SHSU and TXST are members of the TSUS.
+Both schools formerly competed in the Southland Conference.
+The schools are scheduled to meet at NRG Stadium in 2024.